 It would be nice to have caching of features within vector layers.
 With caching, we could speed up the rendering by not fetching the data from (slow) data source on every render and store the features for some time in the memory.

 Attached patch has been developed about more than one year ago as a first attempt to add this functionality to QGIS.
 It will have to be modified in order to be usable with current svn trunk.
 It has been shown with the patch that 2x speed up can be achieved (and maybe more).
 The patch also needs more testing / improvements as it modifies various areas within the core.

-#1 Updated by Martin Dobias almost 7 years ago
+#1 Updated by Martin Dobias about 7 years ago

 It should be also noted that this patch has been developed by Andrej Krutak (not me!) within qgis-mapper project.

 Some notes for the author: